itsmama22-ctrl/iFixGuide/content/posts/camera/iphone-flash-not-working.md

 ---
-title: "iPhone Flash Not Working?
-8 Ways to Fix Camera Flash Issues"
+title: iPhone Flash Not Working?
+8 Ways to Fix Camera Flash Issues
+description: >-
-description: "Camera flash won't turn on or not working?
-Fix iPhone flashlight and camera flash problems with our complete troubleshooting guide."
+  Camera flash won't turn on or not working?
+Fix iPhone flashlight and camera flash problems with our complete troubleshooting guide.
-date: "2025-10-27"
+date: '2025-10-27'
-publishDate: "2025-10-27"
+publishDate: '2025-10-19'
-keywords: ["iPhone flash not working", "iPhone flashlight won't turn on", "camera flash not working", "fix iPhone flash", "flashlight disabled"]
+keywords:
+  - iPhone flash not working
+  - iPhone flashlight won't turn on
+  - camera flash not working
+  - fix iPhone flash
+  - flashlight disabled
-author: "iFixGuide Team"
+author: iFixGuide Team
 ---

 When iPhone flash stops working, you lose both the flashlight and camera flash.
 This guide fixes all flash-related issues on iPhone.